netdata/netdata/claim/README.md

 GitHub](https://github.com/netdata/netdata/issues/new?labels=bug%2C+needs+triage%2C+ACLK&template=bug_report.md&title=ACLK-available-is-false)
 with details about your system and relevant output from `error.log`.

-### Unclaim and reclaim a node
+### Remove and reclaim a node

-To unclaim a node from your Space in Netdata Cloud, delete the `cloud.d/` directory in your Netdata library directory.
+To remove a node from your Space in Netdata Cloud, delete the `cloud.d/` directory in your Netdata library directory.

 ```bash
 cd /var/lib/netdata   # Replace with your Netdata library directory, if not /var/lib/netdata/
 sudo rm -rf cloud.d/
 ```

-This node no longer has access to the credentials it was claimed with and cannot connect to Cloud via the ACLK.
+This node no longer has access to the credentials it was claimed with and cannot connect to Netdata Cloud via the ACLK.
+You will still be able to see this node in your War Rooms in an **unreachable** state.

-If you wnt to reclaim this node into a different Space, you need to create a new identity by adding `-id=$(uuidgen)` to the claiming script parameters.
+If you want to reclaim this node into a different Space, you need to create a new identity by adding `-id=$(uuidgen)` to the claiming script parameters.
 For example, using the default claiming script:

 ```bash